ispandey81/CommandLineSearchApp/README.md

       Enter search value

       Ohio

+    - Date search assumes that the date provided is in ISO 8601 Time zone format otherwise an exception will be thrown e.g. 2016-07-28T05:29:25-10:00

 - Instructions to run the program
     - Make sure you have java 11 and maven installed on your machine